PawseySC/pshell/README.md

 Run it once to generate a template file ~/.mf_config which you will need to edit to suit your Mediaflux server.

 Run it again to execute the basic test suite.

+### Is there a reference document? ###

+To generate an API reference document, run:

+    pydoc -w mfclient

+Then view mfclient.html in any web browser.

 ### Command line clients - under development ###